dansmyers/IntroToCS/Projects/4-Secret_to_Everybody/2-Tales_from_the_Crypt/README.md

 What if the `shadow` file is compromised?
 This is not great, but it isn't as bad as leaking users' real passwords.
 An attacker who manages to obtain the `shadow` file would know the **hash** of each user's password, but not the real passwords themselves.

 Therefore, the attacker faces a reverse-engineering problem: given the hash of a user's password, find a **real input password** that can be used to generate that hash.
-This might be easy for simple hash functions, but real password systems use strong **cryptographic hash functions** that are **one-way**.
-That is, there's no way to invert a strong hash function to recover the input for a given hash, so the attacker's only choice is to **try many different inputs** until finding one that produces the desired output.
+This might be easy for simple hash functions, but real password systems use strong cryptographic hash functions that are one-way.
+There's no way to invert a strong hash function to recover the input for a given hash, so the attacker's only choice is to try many different inputs until finding one that produces the desired output.

 The simplest approach is to launch a **brute-force** attack by generating all possible candidate passwords and testing each one.
 This is guaranteed to eventually succeed, but is usually impractical.
 For example, if we consider a 10 character password that may contain uppercase and lowercase letters and the ten digits 0-9, there are